-Step 6: Settling creditors' claims
+Step 6: Settle creditors' claims

 Creditor claims can be accepted or rejected by your company.
 Accepted claims must be paid or satisfactory arrangements made with creditors for repayment.
 For example, a creditor may agree to settle the claim for less (such as 80%) than the original amount.

-Step 7: Distribution of remaining assets
+Step 7: Distribute remaining assets

 Distributions must be reported to the IRS.
 If your corporation has multiple stock classes, corporate bylaws typically outline the procedure for distributing assets to these shareholders.
 For an LLC, the procedure should be outlined in the operating agreement.
 For details on distribution and your ongoing contingent liabilities, contact an accountant or tax adviser.

-Regardless of whether you ever used the EIN to file Federal tax returns, the EIN is never reused or reassigned to another business entity.
+Regardless of whether you ever used the EIN to file federal tax returns, the EIN is never reused or reassigned to another business entity.
 The EIN will still belong to the business entity and can be used at a later date, should the need arise.